speedypotato/Pocket-SDVX-Pico-v4/README.md

 ## Addendum
 As promised many months ago, Speedy Labs' most popular product is now open sourced.
 Pocket-SDVX-Pico v4 is my second PCB, and therefore everything's a little bit sloppy.
 Nevertheless, everything here is functional and has been self-learned online along with the help of the community.
 Thanks for all the support!

+FYI I should probably let everyone know the most common defects I've received:
+- RGB LEDs dead or not soldered properly
+- Extra Aux Button wobbly/non-functional/misaligned
+- Smudged Silkscreen

+There's probably a 5% chance of this happening according to my statistics.
+Nothing you can do about it aside from repairing it yourself.